Biology Department Facilities

-    The arboretum located just west of the campus was first planted in the spring of 1973.
+The Linnaeus Arboretum located just west of the campus was first planted in the spring of 1973.
 At the present time, the arboretum includes fifty-five acres but there are plans to develop an additional seventy-five.
 When the arboretum is completed, it will contain all the trees and plants native to Minnesota including conifers, hardwoods, and prairie as well as an area where introduced species are displayed.
 Animals in the arboretum include mice, pheasants, jack rabbits, gophers and deer.
 Birds of all kinds pass through including hawks and eagles.
 There are several bluebird houses located throughout the arboretum.
+The Coneflower Prairie was planted in 2008 with significant input by a Biology Honors student.
 Several biology classes utilize the arboretum for laboratory and field studies.
 Any questions concerning the arboretum should be directed to Scott Moeller.

 The cell culture facility in Room 225 is used for student research and in immunology, cell biology, and cell culture classes.
 Any questions about cell culture should be directed to Laura Burrack.

 The greenhouse is housed in Nobel Hall and is the responsibility of the Biology department.
 It is used for student and faculty research, general biology, botany, and ecology laboratories.
 The greenhouse contains a variety of flowering plants, including cactus, other succulents, ferns, and tropical plants.
 Students are encouraged to explore the greenhouse.
-Any questions about the greenhouse should be directed to Adam Ellefson.
+Any questions about the greenhouse should be directed to Bethany Valentini.

 This facility contains many plants from Sweden and Minnesota from as far back as the 1700's.
 Field botany students use the collection and prepare specimens to enlarge the holdings.
 The herbarium is located in Room 324A in Nobel Hall.
 Questions may be answered by Pamela Kittelson.